UnlockedLabs/intro-to-web-dev-curriculum/content/data-and-variables/reading/operations/_index.md

    (not including `b`).
 {{% /notice %}}

-{{% notice green Tip "rocket" %}}
-If remainders and the modulus operator seem tricky to you, we recommend getting additional practice at [Khan Academy](https://www.khanacademy.org/computing/computer-science/cryptography/modarithmetic/a/what-is-modular-arithmetic).
-{{% /notice %}}

 ## Order of Operations

 When more than one operator appears in an expression, the order of evaluation depends on the **rules of precedence**.
 JavaScript follows the same precedence rules for its arithmetic operators that mathematics does.